Freddie Lindstrom: Later career and personal life

 In later years, Lindstrom managed minor league teams at Fort Smith, Arkansas, and Knoxville, Tennessee.
 After coaching the Northwestern University baseball team for 13 seasons, he was appointed postmaster of Evanston, Illinois, a position he held until 1972.

-He died nine years later and is buried with his wife, Irene, in Chicago's All Saints Cemetery.
+He died at Mercy Hospital in Chicago on October 4, 1981.
+He and his wife Irene are buried at All Saints Cemetery in Des Plaines.

 The youngest of their three sons, Chuck Lindstrom, played briefly for the 1958 Chicago White Sox, walking and tripling for a perfect 1.000 batting average and on-base percentage in two plate appearances.

-Freddie Lindstrom died at Mercy Hospital in Chicago on October 4, 1981, and was buried at All Saints Cemetery.